fransimo/fransimo_info/content_book/_index.md

 ---
-title: Fran Simó - Art, touch and code to walk the path together.
+title: Fran Simó - Art, presence and code to walk the path together.
 type: docs
 bookToc: false
 ---

-# Art, touch and code to walk the path together.
+# Art, presence and code to walk the path together.